crate/cratedb-guide/docs/integrate/cluvio/usage.md

 ## Conclusion

-That’s it for this tutorial.
+That’s it for this.
 Get started in the [CrateDB Cloud Console], connect your cluster to [Cluvio], and begin analyzing your data.
 Explore features in the [Cluvio documentation].